+Envisioning a post-pandemic normal is difficult at this point in time.
 As we hit the one year anniversary of closing WeSpire’s office, I asked our team to share with each other the most positive thing that’s happened to them in these twelve months of otherwise previously unthinkable changes and challenges.
 The strongest themes that emerged centered on strengthening relationships and friendships, albeit with fewer people.
 Stories were about more quality time spent with children, siblings or parents and new furry friends that entered lives previously free of any dependents.
 The second theme was recalibration and evaluation.
 More appreciation for the simple things in life.
 A rethinking of what they really wanted out of life and work.
 The sense that anything can happen, so live life to its fullest now.

 I’m itching to travel to see distant friends, family and colleagues, sit inside at a bar on date night, and hug people again.
 But, as we hit this anniversary, it’s also becoming clear that I don’t want to completely go back to the old normal.
-I’ve been thinking a lot about how one emerges from this pandemic and deliberately designs a new normal for work and home.
+I’ve been thinking a lot about how one emerges from this post-pandemic normal and deliberately designs a new routine for work and home.
 This process is known as life crafting and it’s a relatively well-defined and researched intervention in the field of positive psychology.
 Life crafting is not just about planning.
 It’s about envisioning, exploring, and reflecting on what makes you happy, what you stand for, and where you want to go.

 The process of life crafting takes time and reflection.
 I’ve been fortunate to do these exercises as part of retreats and with coaches in the past.
 In pandemic life, it has been just me reflecting at our kitchen table over a cup of tea as the sun rises in our backyard.
 Other coaches advise taking a half day “away” to some place that inspires you.
 The next steps involve taking an “audit” of how you are doing in all of your life departments: health and wellness, mental/emotional/personal growth, family and friends, love and relationships, spiritual connection, career/work, finances, and fun.
 If you need good materials to guide your thinking, I highly recommend the free resources at The One Thing or this simple “How to” article will get you thinking.